97joseph/book-test/README.md

 - Add a new book.
 - Submit a review for a book.
 - View all reviews for a specific book.

+- Kindly note to be able to create a review for a book you have first to create the book then click on it on the screen for the review modal to come for the review .
+Once you click on the books you are able to see all of the reviews on it if there are any
+-
 <img width="812" alt="iage1" src="https://github.com/user-attachments/assets/1621f2da-1c7f-458e-8c9b-114c62c6c365" />